 Shipping and handling costs associated with inbound freight are capitalized to inventories and relieved through cost of sales as inventories are sold.
-Shipping and handling costs associated with the delivery of products is included in selling, general and administrative expenses.
-Shipping and handling costs included in selling, general and administrative expenses for the years ended December 31, 2018, 2017 and 2016, were \$51,741, \$47,670 and \$42,809, respectively.
+Shipping and handling costs associated with the delivery of products are included in selling, general and administrative expenses.
+Shipping and handling costs included in selling, general and administrative expenses for the years ended December 31, 2019, 2018 and 2017, were \$54,783, \$51,741 and \$47,670, respectively.